 Examples: Town Hall Meeting reminders, Co-operative Education Council requests for WatPD course designs

-When messages being distributed to employees are determined to be of significance to students as well, UC will work with the Registrar’s Office and/or the Graduate Studies Office to see that the same message is distributed to student audiences in a timely way.
+When messages being distributed to employees are determined to be of significance to students as well, UC will work with the Registrar’s Office and/or Graduate Studies and Postdoctoral Affairs to see that the same message is distributed to student audiences in a timely way.